-Purpose: The purpose of English 101 is to help you become a better writer and thinker through a more confident and skillful use of language, and we will examine the languages of other arts to reveal the possibilities of the language of words.
+Purpose: The purpose of the English 101 is to help you become a better writer and thinker through a more confident and skillful use of language.
 Dedication in this course will reward you for the rest of your academic career and beyond.
 Assignments will include readings from several texts, formal and informal writing, and group work; the primary basis for your final grade in English 101 will be a 20-page portfolio of your work that you will revise and compile throughout the semester.
-Other factors determining your grade are attendance, class participation and contribution to group activities.
+Other factors determining your grade are attendance, class participation and contribution to group work.

 This course involves exercises, readings and instruction designed to provide you with a variety of skills and strategies for writing and reading in your college courses and everyday life.
 We will explore the stages of the writing process, from prewriting to revision, touching upon types of styles and technique.
 You will learn methods for interpreting and evaluating arguments, elements of their construction, and effective means of communicating your own thoughts and beliefs while challenging you to appreciate the perspective of others.
-Simply put, the best way to improve your writing is through the act of writing; thus, this class is based primarily on the creative process of writing.
+Simply put, the best way to improve your writing is through the act of writing; thus, this class is writing intensive.
 You will learn to write in a wide range of styles, each adapted to the desired effect of the final draft.
 You will learn that all writing is on some level persuasive, and this course will provide you with tools in the art of persuasion.

 Grading: Though you may be unaccustomed to a system that assigns letter grades infrequently, this method of evaluation has proven most effective in cultivating good writing and fostering regular improvement over the length of the semester.
-Letter grades will only be assigned to the final portfolio, though you will receive comments from me on formal assignments and credit toward your final grade for work completed on time and in the proper format.
+Letter grades will only be assigned to the midterm and final portfolio, though you will receive comments from me on formal assignments and credit toward your final grade for work completed on time and in the proper format.
+See page 99 of Writing Matters for an overview of the qualities of good writing.
 Additionally, I am accessible at any point during the semester to discuss your development as a writer and your progress in the course.

 Writing Matters: A Guide to Freshman English